What this handout is about

 - Why did you choose this particular case study to explore your topic?

 - If you were to expand this project in graduate school, how would you do so?

 Should you get some biting criticism of your work, try not to get defensive.
 Yes, this is a defense, but you’ll probably only fan the flames if you lose your cool.
 Keep in mind that all academic work has flaws or weaknesses, and you can be sure that your professors have received criticisms of their own work.
 It’s part of the academic enterprise.
 Accept criticism graciously and learn from it.
 If you receive criticism that is unfair, stand up for yourself confidently, but in a good spirit.
 Above all, try to have fun!
 A defense is a rare opportunity to have eminent scholars in your field focus on YOU and your ideas and work.
 And the defense marks the end of a long and arduous journey.
 You have every right to be proud of your accomplishments!

 Jacques Barzun and Henry F. Graff.
 The Modern Researcher.
-Fifth edition.
-Fort Worth, Texas: Harcourt Brace Jovanovich, 1992.
+6th ed.
+Belmont, CA: Wadsworth Cengage Learning, 2012.

 Peter Elbow.
 Writing With Power: Techniques for Mastering the Writing Process.
 Oxford: Oxford University Press, 1981.

-- This handbook gives a very helpful overview of some of the ways arguments are presented and discussed in academic writing; it can help you find the right language for summarizing, criticizing, supporting, and otherwise responding to other people’s texts and for expressing your own arguments.
+This handbook provides an overview of some of the ways arguments are presented and discussed in academic writing; it can help you find the right language for summarizing, criticizing, supporting, and otherwise responding to other people’s texts and expressing your own arguments.